How to Reduce Your Risk for Heart Disease

 Six months later, Ben suffered a heart attack.
 He survived but discovered what he thought was acid indigestion had been a mild heart attack.

-CDC heart disease statistics reveal just how pervasive cardiovascular disease is among males over 35:
+Ben is not alone.
+CDC heart disease statistics reveal just how common cardiovascular disease is among males over 35:

 - Half of the men who die suddenly of coronary heart disease have had no previous symptoms.

 - Between 70% and 89% of sudden cardiac events occur in men.

 Unfortunately, Ben is just one of millions of men whose smoking, lack of exercise, and overweight increases heart disease risk.
 According to the CDC, lifestyle choices and medical conditions that put people at a higher risk for heart disease include:

 - Type I and Type II diabetes

 - Obesity (defined by being 80-100 pounds over normal weight)

 - Poor dietary choices (low in fruits, vegetables, fiber-rich whole grains, fish, legumes.
 Too much red meat and sugar-sweetened beverages).